 Where to go?

-- Escape the lines and book in advance for your favourite museum
+- Escape the lines and book in advance for your favorite museum

 - Watch out for street sellers.
 If somebody asks you the time IGNORE them and walk on